FatConan/sand/README.md

 To see **Sand** generate this documentation, clone this repository and run:

 ```
-python3 sand.py example
+python3 sand.py example --serve
 ```

 from within the checked out folder.
+This will build this documentation and start a development server at http://localhost:9000 serving it.

 ## A Note on Security